freenas/freenas-docs/userguide/storage.rst

     and locate the OFFLINE disk.
 #endif freenas

 #.
-After the disk has been replaced and is showing as OFFLINE, click
+After the disk is replaced and is showing as OFFLINE, click
-    the disk again and then click the :guilabel:`Replace` button.
+    |ui-options| on the disk again and then :guilabel:`Replace`.
     Select the replacement disk from the drop-down menu and click the :guilabel:`Replace Disk` button.
 After clicking the
     :guilabel:`Replace Disk` button, the pool begins resilvering.